teki97/DM-TFD/README.md

 ![](https://github.com/teki97/DM-TFD/blob/master/fig/supplement.png)

 ### Discussion on the SNR level during training
+We choose to use the synthetic data with a fixed SNR = 10 dB to train our model.
+In fact, we have also trained our model with different SNR levels, e.g., SNR = 5dB, SNR = [5, 45] dB.
+The TFD results of the real-world signals are shown as follows:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/snr.png" width = "500" height = "300" align=center />

+It is obvious that the model trained by data with SNR = 5 dB ignores the fourth component of the bat echolocation signal, of which energy is weak.
+The other two model succeed in obtaining the weak energy component.
+However, when we use the synthetic data with SNR level ranging from 5 to 45 dB, there are remaining CTs.
+Thus, we choose data with SNR = 10 dB to train our model.

 ### Discussion on the selection of kernel size in the skipping Conv block
 We adopt **K1 = 5** in the skipping Conv block where K1 represents the size of the convolutional kernel in the skipping Conv block.
 Empirically, the ideal range of the kernel size is from 1 to 7.
 There are the experimental results about K1 = 3, 5, 7 in the following: